CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 ### 5. <a name="options-og"></a>Metadata Plugin Options \[Pro Version\]

-The **CoalaWeb Metadata** plugin will help generate meta data in the **Open Graph** and **Twitter Card** formats and then place it in the head of your web pages.
-This information will then be used by elements such as the Facebook and Twitter vote and share buttons to get the best representation of the content being shared or voted on.
+The **CoalaWeb Metadata** system will help generate meta data in the **Open Graph**, **Twitter Card** and **Schema.org** formats and then place it in the head of your web pages.
+This information will then be used by elements such as the Facebook, Twitter and Google + vote and share buttons to get the best representation of the content being shared or voted on.

-<div class="uk-alert">To make it easier to follow I have broken up the <em>Metadata Options</em> into four parts.</div>
+<div class="uk-alert">To make it easier to follow I have broken up the <em>Metadata Options</em> into five parts.</div>

 #### Part 1 - Display Where